Vasudeva-bit/Machine-Learning-App-Built-Using-Flutter-/README.md

 # Info-Site-Covid
-Informative website on symptoms, tracking of Covid-19
+Informative website on symptoms, tracking techniques of Covid-19.